-Recent pandemic-related flash survey data conducted shows a market trend of no changes to compensation levels compared to previous year.
-Thus, the market data for this year remains unchanged compared to our 2020 analysis (completed in 2019).
-Two individuals who are no longer with Home Insurance were removed from the analysis this year, and base salaries were updated to reflect current 2020 compensation levels.
+Home is in its last years of business, and while it is important to be market competitive, at this stage in their journey Home does not need to be market leading with salary adjustments.
+As we continue to recover from the pandemic, Home can assume market to be relatively same as last year.
+Thus, the market data for this year remains unchanged compared to our 2021 analysis (completed in 2019).
+Two individuals who are no longer with Home Insurance were removed from the analysis this year, and base salaries were updated to reflect current 2021 compensation levels.
 The market competitiveness levels at an individual and aggregate level were recalculated at the market median (50th percentile) based on the changes described above.

-The table below provides the summary of market competitiveness levels for Home employees for our 2021 compensation analysis.
+The table below provides the summary of market competitiveness levels for Home employees for our 2022 compensation analysis.
 This is provided as a reference point to highlight that Home insurance is within market competitive range (85% - 115%) for all their employees.
-Our 2021 market analysis reflects 21 benchmark positions that cover 22 current Home incumbents.
+Our 2022 market analysis reflects 19 benchmark positions that cover 20 current Home incumbents.
 Values listed below in black are within a competitive range to market compensation levels.
+Salary Grades 22 is slightly above market competitive range at the TCC level.
+We continue to assess the Special Deputy's total compensation to be below the market median.